-The Sacred Valley of Peru is understood to be the land that extends between the towns of Pisac and Ollantaytambo.
-This past heart of the Inca Empire, this region of rolling Andes can be found just 10 miles outside of Cusco, and trips here reward visitors with fascinating Inca ruins, picturesque Andes Mountains views, charming towns, a pleasant climate and plenty of opportunities to get out and enjoy the countryside.
-When your exploration is complete, you will be transferred to your hotel with the rest of the evening at your leisure.
+The Sacred Valley of Peru is comprised of the land that extends between the towns of Pisac and Ollantaytambo.
+What was once the heart of the Inca Empire, this region of rolling Andes can be found just 10 miles outside of Cusco.
+An exploration of this area showcases fascinating Inca ruins, breathtaking mountain scenery, charming rural towns and a pleasant climate.
+At the end of your tour, you will be transferred to your hotel, to spend the rest of the day as you desire.
 (This service is on a private basis.)

 Tucked in between the impressive Andes of Peru, you will find the Sacred Valley.
 This developing area, once strictly colonial towns and secluded villages, is now recognized as a destination in it's own right.
 Explore the bustling local markets, discover the history behind archaeological attractions and get to know the lovely local people.
 The Sacred Valley offers an escape from cosmopolitan city life, with an idyllic nature retreat and cultural experience.

-This morning, you will be picked up from your hotel in Cusco, to embark on the unforgettable Inca Trail Trek!
-You will first be taken on a spectacular drive through the Sacred Valley of the Incas, where you will be dropped off at Chillca, the trailhead (2,670 m / 8,760 ft).
-Now, the adventure truly begins, as you continue on foot.
+This morning, you will be picked up from your hotel in Cusco, to embark on the fascinating Inca Trail Trek!
+A spectacular drive through the Andean highlands will take you to Chillca, the trailhead (2,670 m / 8,760 ft), where your adventure on foot begins.
 Crossing a footbridge, you will be led on an undulating trek through a dry cactus zone, beneath soaring views of Mt.
-Verónica, with the turbulent Urubamba river on your right.
+Verónica, with the turbulent Urubamba River on your right.
 You can stop for a break on a bluff, high above the Cusichaca Valley, to let your breath be taken away by the imposing sculpted terraces of Llaqtapata, a massive Inca farming complex.
 Afterwards, you will turn south and follow this side valley upstream to the village of Huayllabamba, where you will set up camp for the evening (3,000 m / 9,842 ft).

 Distance: 16 km